look for, gotcha's, shortcuts and resources in shopping for Prepaid

 Prepaid Palatable with Auto-Pay

-of our biggest objections to going Prepaid was the cumbersome payment
+of our biggest objections to Prepaid was the cumbersome payment

-cycle required by prepaid accounts.
+cycle required by prepaid refills.
 You didn't pay the bill once a

 month like the electric bill, you paid at or near an exact payment date